Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for useful comments that helped improve the final version of the manuscript.
 The authors thank Manuel Bautista for providing collisional information for the \SrII\ ion.
 JHG thanks Nial Tanvir and Connor Ballance for helpful comments on this analysis when first presented in his PhD thesis.
-JHG thanks Brendan O'Connor and Eleonora Troja for useful comments on the formatting of the manuscript.
+JHG thanks Brendan O'Connor and Eleonora Troja for comments on the formatting of the manuscript.
 SAS and SJS acknowledge funding from STFC Grants ST/P000312/1, ST/T000198/1, ST/X00094X/1 and ST/X006506/1.
 SG acknowledges support by the Fonds de la Recherche Scientifique (F.R.S.-FNRS) and the Fonds Wetenschappelijk Onderzoek -- Vlaanderen (FWO) under the EOS Projects nr O022818F and O000422F.
 AB acknowledges support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 759253, support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 279384907 -- SFB 1245 and through Project-ID 138713538 -- SFB 881 (``The Milky Way System'', subproject A10) and support by the State of Hesse within the Cluster Project ELEMENTS.
+AB and SAS acknowledge support by the ERC under the European Union’s research and innovation program (ERC Grant HEAVYMETAL No. 101071865).
 CHIANTI is a collaborative project involving George Mason University, the University of Michigan (USA), University of Cambridge (UK) and NASA Goddard Space Flight Center (USA).
 This research made use of \tardis, a community-developed software package for spectral synthesis in SNe.
 The development of \tardis\ received support from GitHub, the Google Summer of Code initiative, and from ESA's Summer of Code in Space program. \tardis\ is a fiscally sponsored project of NumFOCUS. \tardis\ makes extensive use of Astropy and PyNE.
 We are grateful for use of the computing resources from the Northern Ireland High Performance Computing (NI-HPC) service funded by EPSRC (EP/T022175).
 We made use of the flux-calibrated versions of the \xsh\ spectra publicly available through ENGRAVE, which are based on observations collected at the European Southern Observatory (ESO), available through the ESO Science Archive Facility.